Shots ring out early on New Year’s Day in Peoria - NewsBreak

 1 person injured as fog causes McLean County crash

-BLOOMINGTON – Poor visibility due to fog led to a single-vehicle crash Monday morning in eastern McLean County that left one person hurt.
+MCLEAN COUNTY (25 News Now) - Poor visibility due to fog led to a single-vehicle crash Monday morning in eastern McLean County that left one person hurt.
 The crash involving a box truck was reported about 8:10 a.m. on Illinois Route 9 and 3800 East Road, between Saybrook and Anchor.
-Illinois State Police...

 wcbu.org